 The NIST has released the NIST Cybersecurity Framework (CSF), which provides a way for organizations to evaluate their cybersecurity capabilities.
 The CSF is the first step to improving security at the agency level, which will lead to improvements in cybersecurity throughout the nation.

-Here are some benefits of performing NIST security audit:
+Here are some benefits of performing a NIST security audit:

 1) Keeping the customer’s data safe and secure from cyber-attacks